 “There is no basis on which any volunteer offering his or her services in any capacity can be refused an appointment in, or Membership of, the Movement on the grounds of heterosexual or homosexual orientation.
 Homosexuality has been perceived as incompatible with Scouting by some people (both within and outside The Scout Association) on the basis of a presumed link between homosexuality and paedophilia.
 This perception has been used to deny homosexual people the chance to work with young people as Scout Leaders.
 There is no link between homosexuality and paedophilia, and therefore there is no justification for restricting Membership on this basis.”

-The organisation has prepared resource material to assist young gay and lesbian members of Scouting in coming out and material to assist adults and leaders in supporting young gay and lesbian members of Scouting.
+The Scout Association UK) has also prepared resource material to assist young gay and lesbian members of Scouting in coming out and material to assist adults and leaders in supporting young gay and lesbian members of Scouting.